calvinlclee3/shortest_flight_path/README.md

 # Shortest Flight Path Simulator

 **PURPOSE**: Analyze OpenFlights routes and airports datasets by implementing BFS, DFS, Dijkstra's algorithm, and the Landmark Path algorithm.
-Data from given text files are processed into an efficient graph structure, and there are several user options to test the functionality of the graph.
+Data from given text files are processed into an efficient weighted graph structure.
+Enable users to search for the shortest route between any two airports in the graph, the distance between any two airports, and the number of outgoing flights from an airport.

 **AUTHORS**: Calvin Lee, Edward Guo, Tejus Kurdukar, Gloria Xiao